koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 string-interpolated templates.

 This represents a fundamental shift in how we approach Kubernetes configuration management and structured data orchestration.
-By moving beyond string-interpolated templates and embracing a more structured, programmatic approach native to Kubernetes, Koreo provides a cleaner, more maintainable way to manage complicated configurations.
+Koreo simplifies the management of complex configurations.
+It achieves this by moving away from string-interpolated templates and adopting a structured, programmatic approach that's native to Kubernetes.
 Its overlay system allows for precise, testable updates, eliminating the fragility and complexity of traditional templating.
 With a built-in testing framework and IDE integration, Koreo makes working with Kubernetes configuration feel more like actual programming.